mercethem/Shooting_Range_Automation/README.md

 # Shooting_Range_Automation
-This project has not been completed yet!
+This readmi has not been completed yet!
 ---------------------------------------------------------------------------------------------------------
 This project was made for the purpose of a school project to learn: C#, Windows Form and .NET in 30 days.
 ---------------------------------------------------------------------------------------------------------